Kristahpher/Nix-Chat/README.md

 cd into the directory and run python3 Nix-Chat_Server.py

 # Running Nix Chat Client(On Linux)
-Run the given Nix-Chat_Linux file that is located in the dist folder
-Or
 Open the code in the Python Idle and run the code
 Or
 Compile the source code with your own python converter